Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Spectroscopy of highly charged ions

-Not only for a next-generation atomic clock, HCIs are also useful for various fundamental physics searches.
-One example is the test for QED in strong fields.
-The strong electric field experienced by electrons in U$^{90+}$ is utilized to test QED in strong fields \cite{Nature.625.673}.
-Another example is searches for the variation of $\alpha$.
-The high velocities of the tightly-bound electrons lead to high sensitivities to relativistic effects that has larger $\alpha$ dependence.
-Following a pioneering work \cite{PhysRevLett.105.120801},various ionic species are proposed to be suitable for searching for the variation of $\alpha$.
-Some transitions with large $K$ are listed in Table \ref{TableK}, and more transitions are listed in Table \ref{TableHCI}.
-Also, transition with longer wavelengths tend to have large $K$, which can be understood by Eq. \ref{EqK}.
-The third example is the search for fifth force between an electron and a neutron (See Sec. \ref{SecIsotopeShift} for details on this topic).
-The electronic structure different from neutral atoms by large amount provides high sensitivities to the search for new forces by isotope shift measurements \cite{PhysRevA.103.L040801,PhysRevLett.131.161803}.
+Beyond their role in next-generation atomic clocks, HCIs are also useful for various fundamental physics searches.
+One example is testing QED in strong fields.
+The intense electric field experienced by electrons in innermost orbitals is suitable for probing QED in strong-field regime.
+Recent reports include spectroscopy of helium-like U$^{90+}$ \cite{Nature.625.673,PhysRevLett.134.153001} and beryllium-like Pb$^{78+}$ \cite{PhysRevLett.135.113001}.
+In addition, HCIs exhibit higher sensitivity to the variation of $\alpha$ than neutral atoms.
+This is because high-velocity electrons in HCIs are affected more by relativistic effects, which scale strongly with $\alpha$.
+Following a pioneering work \cite{PhysRevLett.105.120801},various ionic species have been proposed as suitable candidates for searching for the variation of $\alpha$.
+Several transitions with large $K$ are listed in Table \ref{TableK}, with additional transitions provided in Table \ref{TableHCI}.
+Transitions with longer wavelengths tend to have large $K$, as explained by Eq. \ref{EqK}.
+Another important application is the search for fifth force between an electron and a neutron (See Sec. \ref{SecIsotopeShift} for further details).
+Due to their significantly different electronic structures compared to neutral atoms, HCIs offer high sensitivity for detecting new forces through isotope shift measurements \cite{PhysRevA.103.L040801}.